useperform/perform/docs/tutorial/contact.rst

 ---------------------------

 There is just one piece missing.
-We can save form submissions with the new field, but there is no way to manage this field in the admin yet.
+We can save form submissions with the new field, but it doesn't appear in the admin yet.

 Create a new admin class: